durgaprasad773/sample-api/README.md

 ### Example Flow:

-1. Register a user at `/register`
-2. Login at `/login` to get an access token
+1. Login at `/login` with username: `rahul` and password: `rahul@2021` to get an access token
-3. Use the token in the Authorization header to access `/users`
+2. Use the token in the Authorization header to access `/products`

 ## Project Structure

 ```
 sample-api/
 ├── main.py           # FastAPI application and endpoints
-├── models.py         # SQLAlchemy database models
+├── models.py         # SQLAlchemy database models (not used for login)
-├── auth.py           # Authentication utilities (password hashing, JWT)
+├── auth.py           # Authentication utilities (JWT)
 ├── requirements.txt  # Python dependencies
-└── users.db          # SQLite database (created automatically)
+└── README.md         # Documentation
 ```

 ## Security Notes

+⚠️ **Important**:
-⚠️ **Important**: Change the `SECRET_KEY` in `auth.py` before deploying to production!
+- Change the `SECRET_KEY` in `auth.py` before deploying to production!
+- The hardcoded credentials are for development only.
+Use a proper authentication system in production.